ranindunethmina/ConnectFourGame/README.md

 * **But do not try to run or compile the application yet**
 * **Follow the instructions in the assignment**

-### FAQ

-**Q: Can I delete the `.gitkeep` file in `lk.ijse.dep.service` package?**<br>
-Yes, you can

-**Q: Why can't I run any games that are in the release page?**<br>
-Open a terminal window and type `java -version` to find out the java version.
-You should have JDK 11 installed on your system to run these games.
-If you have JDK 11 installed on your system and still unable to run the games, then seek your course instructor's help to get it work.

-**Q: I have found some broken links and spelling mistakes in the assignment.
-How can I inform?**<br>
-Please open a [new issue](https://github.com/ranindunethmina/connect-four-game.git/issues/new) mentioning the broken link or spelling mistake.
-Thank you for informing!

-**Q: I have doubts to clarify regarding the assignment, what should I do?**<br>
-Please contact your course instructor 😉

-### Game
-If you want to find out how the game looks like at the end of each step, check out the [release page](https://github.com/ranindunethmina/connect-four-game.git/releases) and follow the instructions there.

-### Version
-0.0.6

 ### License
 Copyright © 2023 Ranindu Nethmina.
 All rights reserved <br>